matteoferla/MichelaNGLo-app/git_docs/deploy.md

 The database needs starting...

-    SQL_URL=sqlite:///mike.db alembic -c development.ini revision --autogenerate -m "init"
+    SQL_URL=sqlite:///mike.db alembic -c development.ini revision --autogenerate -m "init" SQL_URL=sqlite:///mike.db alembic -c development.ini upgrade head

 If using postgres the environment variable needs to be `SQL_URL=postgresql://name_of_owner_user_you_made_for_the_db_that_is_not_postgres:its_password@localhost:5432/name_of_db`

+Obviously, nothing ever goes smoothly.
+If you get an error with the second line (the upgrade) edit the file `michelanglo_app/alembic/versions/xxxx.py` if you get:

+* an error about explicit contraint names: change all `sa.Boolean()` to `sa.Boolean(create_constraint=False)`.
+SQLite does not know about Booleans.
+* an error about exits: `existant` is a SQL keyword so change `sa.Column('existant',` to `sa.Column('[existant]',`.

 ## Step 6.
 NPM